Concordia Theological Seminary: Relocation to Springfield

 In 1874, the 29 pre-seminary students of the practical seminary, along with one instructor, were moved to the campus of the former Illinois State University in Springfield, Illinois.
 That campus had been purchased by Trinity Lutheran Church in that city in 1873 to start the Evangelical Lutheran Female College and Normal School, but inability to obtain suitable faculty had stopped those plans.
 In 1875, the practical seminary itself moved to the Springfield campus, with president F. A. Craemer and the pre-seminary instructor serving as the faculty.
 A third faculty member joined the staff in 1876.

 At that time there were no particular entrance requirements.
 It was not until 1918 that completion of eighth grade was required of prospective students, the same year that an additional year of instruction was added to the pre-seminary course of study.
 The additional courses made it possible for pastors to obtain teaching certificates in states where pastors were not automatically eligible to teach in parochial schools.
 However, even in the 1920s the pastors graduating from the seminary generally had, except for the pastoral training, only the equivalent of a high school education.

 In view of the relatively low level of academic training provided by the seminary, resolutions to close the seminary were introduced in the 1932 and 1935 synodical conventions; the one in 1935 initially passed by a 266 to 265 vote, but was then reconsidered and defeated, 283 to 256.
 Nevertheless, the seminary began making changes: Greek was made a required course; new students had to have had at least two years of high school, and accreditation by the state of Illinois was sought.

 Starting in 1941, all entering students had to be high school graduates, allowing the seminary to discontinue all high school classes.
 Academic requirements were further strengthened in subsequent years.
 Entrance requirements were again raised, first to completion of two years of college, and again to prefer college graduates.
 Expectations for the faculty were also increased with the aim that all professors would have doctoral degrees.
 The American Association of Theological Schools accepted the seminary as a member in the fall of 1968.
 The Bachelor of Divinity degree which the seminary had awarded its graduates became fully accredited, and was replaced by the Master of Divinity degree in 1973.

 Return to Fort Wayne

 The seminary remained in Springfield until the synod reorganized its system of pastoral training and merged the program of Concordia Senior College of Fort Wayne with Concordia College in Ann Arbor, Michigan.
 In 1976, the seminary returned to Fort Wayne, where it inherited the Senior College's award-winning campus, designed by Eero Saarinen.

-The campus suffered some damage, mostly to trees, from an F2 tornado that struck Fort Wayne in May 2001.